mouri11/mouri11.github.io/contact.md

 <div id="contact">
   <h1 class="pageTitle">Contact Me</h1>
   <div class="contactContent">
-    <p class="intro">Happy as I am to have opened this platform, happier shall I be with you sharing your mind with me too.</p>
+    <p class="intro">Happy as I am to have opened this platform, happier shall I be with you sharing your thoughts on it.</p>
     <p>If you have questions about the blog feel free to <a href="mailto:rashik.nandalover@gmail.com">email me</a>.
 Enjoy!</p>
   </div>
   <form id="gform" action="https://script.google.com/macros/s/AKfycbxD_cDGk1Ik1IdkYkW09ox-VLJPAhpncp7lqS08OlshMa7hWHH7/exec" method="POST">